braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 ## Step 4: Add filters to your segment

 Add at least one filter to your segment.
-You can combine as many filters as you want in order to make your segmentation more specific.
+You can combine as many filters as you want to make your segmentation more specific.

 {% alert note %}
 Braze doesn't generate profiles for users until they've used the app for the first time, so you can't target users who haven't opened your app yet.